 Rather, these little Japanese pods are mostly used by drunk “salarymen”, who land there after a night of heavy alcohol consumption, which is, for better or worse, a huge part of business culture in East Asia.

 That’s why, until recently, it was a bit difficult to find capsule hotels with sections for women.
 Their original use had nothing to do with most women’s lives.

 Korea has a similar type of accommodation that is used by drunk businessmen, called the jjimjilbang, that includes saunas, showers and sleeping areas.

 Jjimjilbangs in Korea are different than Japanese capsules, in that they’re much more multi-use.
 Most jjimjilbangs have an entertainment area for families, couples and friends to socialize in, with massage chairs, restaurants, movie theatres, screen golf/video game zones, and even nail salons.
 It’s only late in the evening that jjimjilbangs seems to transform into sleeping quarters for inebriated individuals.

 I find it hugely interesting that in Korea, the sleeping area is completely communal, whereas in Japan, everyone is neatly sectioned off into their own little personal pod.
 It says a lot about the cultural differences between the 2 countries… and though I’m ethnically Korean, the introvert in me definitely prefers the capsule.
-Who wants to listen to everyone snoring all night long?

-Have you ever stayed in a Japanese pod, capsule accommodation or other unique type of accommodation?
-Where was it, and would you recommend it to other travellers?
+Have you ever stayed in a Japanese capsule, or other unique type of accommodation?
+Where was it?
+Would you recommend it to other travelers?